-1. This memo details the current condition/deficiencies of the existing IHNC lock structure and components.
-The information provided is based on the latest periodic inspection report, "IHNC Lock, Periodic Inspection No. 11", dated 25 April 2014.
-In addition, some information was also taken from the report entitled, "Operational Condition Assessment (OCA)", from inspections performed in 2010 and 2015.

-2. The Inner Harbor Navigation Canal (IHNC) Lock was constructed by the Board of Commissioners, Port of New Orleans.
+- 1. This memo details the current condition/deficiencies of the existing Inner Harbor Navigation Canal (IHNC) lock structure and components.
+The information provided is based on the latest periodic inspection report, "IHNC Lock, Periodic Inspection (PI) No. 11", dated 25 April 2014.
+In addition, some information was also taken from the report entitled, "Operational Condition Assessment (OCA)", from inspections performed in 2010 and 2015. - 2.
+The IHNC Lock was constructed by the Board of Commissioners, Port of New Orleans.
 Construction began in May 1918 and was completed in February 1923.
-The lock is classed as a ship lock, and is located in the East Bank, Mississippi River Levee, at the riverward end of the Inner Harbor Navigation Canal.
+The lock is classed as a ship lock, and is located in the East Bank, Mississippi River Levee, at the riverward end of the IHNC.
 The lock and canal connect the Mississippi River with the Gulf Intracoastal Waterway, Lake Pontchartrain.
 The lock also prevents the flooding of low areas east of the structure and provides passage of waterway traffic during high water stages of the Mississippi River.
-The U.S. Army Corps of Engineers, New Orleans District, began operating the lock in 1944.

-3. During Periodic Inspection (PI) No. 11, engineers performed a close visual examination of the lock.
-A total of thirty-three (33) deficiencies were found requiring a remedial action.
-Presented below are the major inspection findings included within the PI report, requiring immediate attention.
-Pictures of these items are included within Encl.
-1, attached to this memo.
-The deficient items are, but not limited to:

-a.
-Spalling concrete and exposed, corroded steel reinforcement.

-b.
-Complete corrosion on the flanges of structural support members.
+The U.S. Army Corps of Engineers, New Orleans District, began operating the lock in 1944. - 3.
+During PI No. 11, engineers performed a close visual examination of the lock.
+A total of 33 deficiencies were found requiring a remedial action.
+Presented below are the major inspection findings included within the PI Report, requiring immediate attention.
+Pictures of these items are included in the PI Report in (Encl).
+The deficient items are, but not limited to: - a.
+Spalling concrete and exposed, corroded steel reinforcement. - b.
+Complete corrosion on the flanges of structural support members. - c.

-c.
 Deterioration of the concrete columns and beams in all machinery rooms (including complete corrosion of the reinforcing steel).
-Machinery Rooms 9 and 10 are considered a safety hazard and are closed to all personnel.
+Machinery Rooms 9 and 10 are considered a safety hazard and are closed to all personnel. - d.

-d.
 Corrosion of the dewatering bulkheads.

-- The PI report concluded the following about the structure condition: The 93year-old IHNC Lock continues to function for its design mission, providing navigational traffic between the Mississippi River and Lake Pontchartrain; however, its advanced age is making that more difficult the longer it remains in service.
+The PI report concluded the following about the structure condition: The 93-year-old IHNC Lock continues to function for its design mission, providing navigational traffic between the Mississippi River and Lake Pontchartrain; however, its advanced age is making that more difficult the longer it remains in service.
 Though the lock is stable and operationally adequate, its condition is very poor.
 Operations Division is currently replacing electrical and mechanical components, which should extend the operation for several more years until the entire lock can be replaced.
-In addition, the lock walls are currently 0.8 feet deficient based on the 1973 MR&T Flow Line Report.
+In addition, the lock walls are approximately 2.6 feet deficient based on the 1973 MR&T Flow Line Report.